Ph.D. Candidate · University of Washington

 Zhuofu (Chester) Li

-I develop data-driven and machine-learning methods to study the small bodies of our Solar System, dark matter, and the next generation of large astronomical surveys.
+I build data-driven and machine-learning methods to study the small bodies of our Solar System, dark matter, and the next generation of large astronomical surveys.

 Portrait of Zhuofu (Chester) Li